Interested in coming to New Zealand?

 This section has tips that will help make your job search as successful and speedy as possible.
 There are also ideas on what you can do if getting a job turns out to take longer, and be harder, than you expected.

-Juston Ensor: Aaving great communication skills, being a team player and being a problem solver and a thinker freaky skills that I probably look for when interviewing.
+Juston Ensor: Aaving great communication skills, being a team player and being a problem solver and a thinker.

-A candidate, first of all, is passion communicator, being able to articulate again what you've achieved in your time and last week and it's about being able to work with other people, different types of people
+Shailan Patel: Three key skills that I probably look for when interviewing a candidate; first of all is passion.
+Communication - being able to articulate again what you've achieved in your time and lastly would be collaboration.
+It's about being able to work with other people, different types of people

-different generations, different backgrounds, different experience and so how do you handle that challenge and work with others is going to be very important knowing the lifestyle you
+different generations, different backgrounds, different experience and so how do you handle that challenge and work with others is going to be very important movign forward.

 You should also research company websites and connect with recruiters in your industry.
 Showing initiative always impresses New Zealand employers, so don't be afraid to call, email or reach out on LinkedIn to a company you're interested in working for.

-People you talk to may offer you the name of colleagues in another company or give you advice about other skills you have that may be useful, create a New Zealand style CV make sure you adjust your approach to suit New Zealand employers.
+Create a New Zealand style CV.
+Make sure you adjust your approach to suit New Zealand employers.
 You should create a New Zealand style CV or resume.
 Check out New Zealand websites for templates and examples.